sisso/rust-mud/docs/forums.md

+# Error handling

+Each method could return

+- Ok
+- Fail but handled the issue internally (log and user message)
+- Fail and issue is not handled (expect the super guy to handle)
+- Warning something is wrong, and it is handled
+- Warning something is wrong and is not handled
+- Error we should explode

 # Mining

 Player can buy equipment and deliver to planets/asteroids for mining.
 Once deliver in some place they will keep